Cultural Intersectionality and Classism

 • After this course you will be able to identify at least 3 aspects of social class and classism in larger environmental, macro and micro, as well as clinical situations.

-• This course will show you several examples of internalized classism pertinent to Perception, Experiences, and Acts of classism and their impacts.
+• This course will compare several examples of internalized classism pertinent to Perception, Experiences, and Acts of classism and their impacts.

-• You will be shown at least 3 specific aspects of social class behaviors, class-based transference and countertransference issues in clinical settings and the appropriate therapeutic actions to facilitate in treatment.
+• You will be able to assess at least 3 specific aspects of social class behaviors, class-based transference and countertransference issues in clinical settings and the appropriate therapeutic actions to facilitate in treatment.

 • This course include three (3) case studies demonstrating social class transference and counter-transference in clinical settings.